nis-research/CorruptionBenchCV/README.md

 ```
 @misc{wang2023larger,
-      title={Larger is not Better: A Survey on the Robustness of Computer Vision Models against Common Corruptions},
+      title={A Survey on the Robustness of Computer Vision Models against Common Corruptions},
       author={Shunxin Wang and Raymond Veldhuis and Christoph Brune and Nicola Strisciuglio},
       year={2023},
       eprint={2305.06024},